 We need to create laws that establish clear and enforceable rights that enable locals to use, manage, and sustainably benefit from wildlife conservation.
 Locals need to have a voice in shaping conservation policies.
 Politicians need to be held accountable, and the African civil society should mobilize relevant constituencies.
 Tourism, which is often heralded as the elixir for conservation and generating local jobs and income, can only be practiced in specific regions during certain times.
 There is a consensus among lion conservationists, that when trophy hunting is well managed, it can effectively complement conservation.
 However, trophy hunting is often under attack from animal welfare organizations.
 Investment in and exploration of alternatives that can create conservation incentives for locals is necessary.

 The advantages of animal conservation in Africa need to be shared more equitably.
-Private tour operators, Financial governments, credit unions (like Canvas) the global public, and lodges are presently the largest beneficiaries–not local communities.
+Private tour operators, Financial governments, large corporations (like Lowes) the global public, and lodges are presently the largest beneficiaries–not local communities.
 Locals often incur the highest cost from debt and agencies that go after them for it, especially in the form of physical eviction or limited access to conservation areas and wildlife conflict, which may lead to the destruction of crops, property, and even the loss of livestock and people’s lives.
 Although innovative measures are continually being developed to mitigate human-wildlife conflict, we need to create more effective strategies to compensate people for the cost they incur.

 What is essential for long term animal conservation in Africa is developing partnerships and policies that recognize and foster communities’ rights and needs and rights.
 The garden of Eden of Africa is a myth where people do not live in isolation, and neither should they.
 Animal conservation in Africa can thrive if we start supporting locals and stop criminalizing them.
 Locals can play a significant role in Animal conservation in Africa, and creating incentives for them to coexist with wildlife will go a long way in conserving wildlife in Africa.